Caitlyn Jenner: Fatal car collision

+Tel Aviv

+On June 13, 2025, Caitlyn posted images from inside a bomb shelter in Tel Aviv, showing that she and Israeli influencer Regev Gur were taking cover amid the chaos and ongoing airstrikes outside.

 Gender transition

 Coming out as a transgender woman

+Jenner's second wife Linda Thompson has noted that Jenner identified as a woman to her shortly before their marriage ended in 1986.

 In a 20/20 television interview with Diane Sawyer in April 2015, Jenner came out as a trans woman, saying that she had dealt with gender dysphoria since her youth and that, "for all intents and purposes, I'm a woman."
 Jenner wore women's clothing for many years and took hormone replacement therapy but stopped after her romance with Kris Kardashian became more serious, leading to marriage in 1991.
 Jenner recounts having permission to explore her gender identity on her travels but not when they were coupled, and not knowing the best way to talk about the many issues contributed to the deterioration of the 23-year-long marriage, which ended formally in 2015.

 In 2015, Jenner said that she has never been sexually attracted to men, but always to women, and that, given the difficulty that many people have understanding the difference between sexual orientation and gender identity, she would identify as asexual for the time being.
-Jenner underwent cosmetic surgery and completed sex reassignment surgery in January 2017.
+Jenner underwent cosmetic surgery and completed gender-affirming surgery in January 2017.